CumulusNetworks/docs/content/cumulus-netq-52/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 toc: 4
 ---

-This page describes how to upgrade your NetQ virtual machines.
+This page describes how to upgrade your NetQ virtual machines while preserving your existing NetQ data.
 Note that the upgrade instructions vary depending on NetQ version you’re currently running.

 For deployments running: